GuiziBr/expenses/README.md

 ###### The header of the following routes must contain the Bearer token provided by the session route

-* Make a post request with the following payload on the route /expenses to create an appointment
+* Make a post request with the following payload on the route /expenses to create an expense

 ```
 {